CDA Mastery - post

 References

-These standards cover essential areas such as #health-and safety, intellectual and physical development, and social and emotional development.
+These standards cover essential areas such as health and safety, intellectual and physical development, and social and emotional development.
 Mastery of these competencies is crucial for anyone aspiring to work in early childhood education, as they form the foundation for effective teaching and caregiving.

 1. Health and Safety: